 3. Autonomous church: These churches maintain all decisions from within the individual church (called the “local church).
 Baptists use this form of church leadership.
 Churches usually voluntarily join together to form “associations,” associations join together to form a “convention” (such as the North Carolina Baptist Convention), and small conventions join together to form a large “convention” (such as the Southern Baptist Convention).
 The larger Convention makes policies; local churches can either choose to join or not.
 So all decisions are made in the local church, and the local church agrees with the Convention’s polices and thus are members of that Convention.
 But the Convention cannot force the local church to abide by the Convention’s decisions.
 If a local church disagrees, then it quits the Convention.

 Many churches are independent.
 Nevertheless, they act in the same manner as autonomous churches and so I place them in that category.
 While independent churches claim no loyalty to a denomination, association, or convention, usually they link with other independent churches for education of pastors, producing church literature, and pooling money to use for missionaries.
 This falls into the category of autonomous church

 4. Megachurch: An autonomous church which uses a business model to run the church.
 These churches may or may not be formally connected with other churches or denominations.
-Since the business model is used, the pastor functions like a CEO, the associate/assistant pastors like vice presidents of different areas within the church, and the “shareholders” (the average church members) have a limited voice in how the “business” (church) is run: the CEO/pastor often makes all major decisions, hires like-minded staff, and controls the functions of the church.
+Since the business model is used, the pastor functions like a CEO, the associate/assistant pastors like vice presidents of different areas within the church, and the “shareholders” (the average church members) have a limited voice in how the “business” (church) is run: the CEO/pastor (usually with guidance from assistant pastors or elders) makes major decisions, hires like-minded staff who are usually trained within that church, and controls the functions of the church.